Defund Planned Parenthood?

-“These drugs, devices and procedures prevent not a disease condition, but a healthy condition known as fertility; they pose significant risks of their own to women’s life and health; and a federal program to mandate their inclusion would pose an unprecedented threat to the rights of conscience,” stated Anthony Picarello, Jr., the USCCB General Counsel, in a letter to the Department of Health and Human Services (HHS).
+“These drugs, devices and procedures prevent not a disease condition, but a healthy condition known as fertility; they pose significant risks of their own to women’s lives and health; and a federal program to mandate their inclusion would pose an unprecedented threat to the rights of conscience,” stated Anthony Picarello Jr., the USCCB’s general counsel, in a letter to the Department of Health and Human Services (HHS).

-Marie Hilliard, director of Bioethics and Public Policy at the National Catholic Bioethics Center, protested the exclusion of Catholic health-care groups from the list of invited speakers at the hearings.
-During an interview, she underscored concerns that she had outlined in a letter to the HHS: “The presenters included, almost to the person, representatives of agencies which would benefit financially if contraceptives and abortifacients were included as preventative services in the required packages for providers.”
+Marie Hilliard, director of bioethics and public policy at the National Catholic Bioethics Center, protested the exclusion of Catholic health-care groups from the list of invited speakers at the hearings.
+During an interview, she underscored concerns that she had outlined in a letter to HHS: “The presenters included, almost to the person, representatives of agencies which would benefit financially if contraceptives and abortifacients were included as preventative services in the required packages for providers.”

 New Pro-Life Bills

-In mid-January, pro-life congressmen introduced three bills designed to permanently ban federal funding of abortion and secure conscience protections.
-One bill, co-sponsored by Rep. Chris Smith, R-N.J., and Rep. Daniel Lipinski, D-Ill., — the “No Taxpayer Funding for Abortion Act” — would enact the policy of the Hyde Amendment on abortion funding, and the Hyde/Weldon Amendment on conscience rights, into permanent law for all federal departments and all avenues of federal funding.
+Meanwhile, in mid-January, pro-life congressmen introduced three bills designed to permanently ban federal funding of abortion and secure conscience protections.
+One bill, co-sponsored by Reps.
+Chris Smith, R-N.J., and Daniel Lipinski, D-Ill., — the “No Taxpayer Funding for Abortion Act” — would enact the policy of the Hyde Amendment on abortion funding and the Hyde/Weldon Amendment on conscience rights into permanent law for all federal departments and all avenues of federal funding.

 The effort to secure a broader range of mandated preventive care for women began after a dispute over federal guidelines for mammograms surfaced in late 2009.
 Sen. Barbara Mikulski, D-Md., introduced an amendment that challenged federal recommendations that raised the age for mammograms but also called for expanded coverage of preventive care for women.